 Nine Elms on the South Bank is already home to thousands of established employers – from independent shops and cafes, to the M16 headquarters and Macmillan Cancer Support Head Office.
 It includes the country’s biggest wholesale fresh produce market, the small enterprise cluster at Stewarts Road and Vauxhall’s thriving evening and night-time economy.

-As the development programme gathers pace the Vauxhall Nine Elms Partnership will work closely with the business community to minimise disruption and maximise the use of local suppliers.
-A programme of seminars and events is now underway – delivered in partnership with Vauxhall One and the Wandsworth Chamber of Commerce – to ensure existing businesses are aware of supplier opportunities and have the skills required for competitive tendering.
+As the development programme gathers pace the Nine Elms Vauxhall Partnership will work closely with the business community to minimise disruption and maximise the use of local suppliers.
+A programme of seminars and events is now underway to ensure existing businesses are aware of supplier opportunities and have the skills required for competitive tendering.